Extending valuations to the field of rational functions using pseudo-monotone sequences: Extensions

-Joining the previous propositions, we can prove that if $K$ is algebraically closed then any extension of $V$ to $K(X)$ is in the form $V_E$ for some pseudo-monotone sequence $E$; however, we postpone this result to Theorem \ref{teor:fundamentalsatz} in order to cover a more general case.
+Joining the previous propositions, we can prove that if $K$ is algebraically closed, then any extension of $V$ to $K(X)$ is in the form $V_E$ for some pseudo-monotone sequence $E$; however, we postpone this result to Theorem \ref{teor:fundamentalsatz} in order to cover a more general case.

 \begin{prop} Let $E\subset K$ be a pseudo-monotone sequence, and let $U$ be an extension of $V$ to $\overline{K}$.
-Then $U_E$ is the unique common extension of $U$ and $W$ to $\overline{K}(X)$.
-Moreover, if $F\subset K$ is another pseudo-monotone sequence such that $E$ and $F$ are either both pseudo-stationary or both strictly pseudo-monotone, then $V_E=V_F$ if and only if $U_E=U_F$.
+Then $U_E$ is the unique common extension of $U$ and $V_E$ to $\overline{K}(X)$.
+Moreover, if $F\subset K$ is another pseudo-monotone sequence such that $E$ and $F$ are either both pseudo-stationary or both strictly pseudo-monotone, then $V_E=V_F$ if and only if $U_E=U_F$. \end{prop} \begin{proof} The first claim can be proved in the same way as \cite[Theorem 5.7]{PS}, but we repeat the proof for clarity.
+Clearly, $U_E$ extends both $U$ and $V_E$.
+Suppose there is another extension $W$ of $U$ and $V_E$ to $\overline{K}(X)$: then, by \cite[Chapt.
+VI, \S 8, 6., Corollary 1]{bourbaki-inglese}, there is a $K(X)$-automorphism $\sigma$ of $\overline{K}(X)$ such that $U_E=\sigma(W)$.
+Let $\rho=\sigma^{-1}$: then,